 - Colander.
 If you don’t mind a little bit of extra work, you could use a colander instead of a nylon bag.
 You would drain your hot water bath through the colander to remove the grains and proceed with the boil.

 - Thermometer.
 You’re going to need to take the temperature of the mash, as well as the wort when it’s time to pitch your yeast.
 I highly recommend a digital thermometer to give you precise readings, quickly.

 - Digital Scale.
 You’re going to need to mix the right ratios of milled grains, hops etc. I don’t know how I’d get by without my digital scale.

 - StarSan Sanitizer.
-We’re going to cover sanitation in greater in a later chapter, but this is an absolute must.
+We’re going to cover sanitation later, but this is an absolute must.
 You’ll use it to sanitize any and all equipment that comes in contact with your wort once you’ve removed it from the boil.
 StarSan is my favorite sanitizer – it’s food-grade, which means it’s safe for people and the environment.
 It’s flavourless, so it won’t taint your beer.
 And there’s no need to soak your tools for an extended period of time, it sanitizes almost instantly (in 1-2 minutes) and doesn’t need to be rinsed off.

 - One 1-gallon carboy.
 This will be your fermentation vessel.
 I prefer a glass carboy because it’s easier to maintain than plastic, and I can see how healthy my beer is at anytime without having to pry off the airlock.

 - Funnel: the carboy has a narrow opening.
 This will make your life much easier.